TOP 5 KIMCHI STORAGE TIPS YOU MUST KNOW!

 The fermentation takes place faster when it is left at room temperature and it can be stored at room temperature for up to a week after opening.
 If you love more fermented kimchi leave it out in the open for 3-6 hours to allow for natural fermentation before storing them in a chilled location.

 2. Be sure to refrigerate your kimchi at or below 4°C.

 Keeping your kimchi in the fridge at the ideal temperature within 0°C-4°C so that it stays fresh much longer (about 3-6 months).
 We recommend not to freeze your kimchi as it will kill the probiotics and the texture will be greatly affected.

 As kimchi continues to ferment in the fridge, it produces lactic acid bacteria as well as other beneficial bacteria during this process. — leading it to a sourer taste.
 Dislike the sourness?
-Try mixing it into dishes to make Kimchi Fried rice or Soondubu jjigae to mellow out its flavor.
+Try mixing it into dishes to make Kimchi Fried rice or Soondubu jjigae to mellow out its flavour.